How to Make a Suit Last Forever

 The main reason to avoid the iron is that too much heat and pressure on your suit will distort its lining and damage the fabric and it won't ever look the same again.

-If you don’t own a garment steamer, hanging your suit in the bathroom while running the shower does wonders.
+If you don’t own a garment steamer, hanging your suit in the bathroom while running a hot shower does wonders.

 Thanks for reading.
 Drop a comment below, we would love to hear your experiences and any tips you might have.